Red Bar

 54 64-QAM 3/4

-As with many data transmission systems, the generation of the signal is performed using digital signal processing techniques and a baseband signal is generated.
-This is then upconverted to the final frequency.
-Similarly for signal reception, the incoming 802.11a signal is converted down to baseband and converted to its digital format after which it can be processed digitally.
+This signal was then upconverted to the final frequency.
+Similarly for signal reception, the incoming 802.11a signal was converted down to baseband and converted to its digital format after which it was processed digitally.

-Although the use of OFDM for a mass produced systems such as 802.11a may appear to be particularly complicated, it offers many advantages.
-The use of OFDM provides a significant reduction in the problems iof interference caused by multipath effects.
-The use of OFDM also ensures that there is efficient use of the radio spectrum.
+Although the use of OFDM for a mass produced systems such as 802.11a may appear to have been particularly complicated, it offered many advantages.
+The use of OFDM provides a significant reduction in the problems of interference caused by multipath effects.